 “It is strongly recommended that you place your Sitemap at the root directory of your web server.”

-Setting ‘parallel_localization’ to ‘true’ can significantly reduce build time, but as of July 2024, when this feature was activated for this blog, there was a bug where the link titles in the ‘Recently Updated’ and ‘Trending Tags’ sections of the right sidebar were not processed correctly and mixed with other languages.
-It seems not fully stabilized yet, so it’s necessary to test if it works properly before applying it to your site.
-Also, this feature is not supported on Windows, so it should be deactivated.
+Setting ‘parallel_localization’ to ‘true’ can significantly reduce build time, but as of July 2024, there was a bug where the link titles in the ‘Recently Updated’ and ‘Trending Tags’ sections of the right sidebar were not processed correctly and mixed with other languages when this feature was activated for this blog.
+It seems it’s not fully stabilized yet, so it’s necessary to test if it works properly before applying it to your site.
+Also, this feature is not supported when using Windows, so it should be deactivated.

 Also, in Jekyll 4.0, you need to disable CSS sourcemap generation as follows: